A Crow Looked at Me

 A Crow Looked at Me is the eighth studio album by Mount Eerie, a solo project of the American musician Phil Elverum.
-Released in 2017, it was composed in the aftermath of his 35-year-old wife Geneviève Castrée's diagnosis with pancreatic cancer in 2015, and her death in July 2016.
+Released in 2017, it was composed in the aftermath of his wife Geneviève Castrée's diagnosis with pancreatic cancer in 2015, and her death in July 2016.
 Elverum wrote and recorded the songs over a six-week period in the room where she died, mostly using her instruments.
 His sparse lyrics and minimalistic musical accompaniment drew influence from artists including the poet Gary Snyder, author Karl Ove Knausgård and songwriter Julie Doiron.

 Characterized by lo-fi production and loose instrumentation, A Crow Looked at Me departs from Elverum's earlier and more complex experimental works, but is musically similar to his album Lost Wisdom (2008).
 The lyrics are presented in a diary-like form and sung in a raw, intimate style.
 They describe Castrée's illness and death, Elverum's grief, and his relationship with their infant child.
 The album was deliberately underpromoted, and he at first considered releasing the songs under a name other than Mount Eerie.
 The singles "Real Death" (January 2017) and "Ravens" (February), were accompanied by a single low key concert.
 After its release, he undertook well-received tours of North America and Europe, and in 2018 released the album (after), a live performance of the songs.

 The album is highly regarded by both critics and fans, although a number of critics found it difficult to objectively review, given its emotional subject matter and unflinchingly honest lyrics.
 A Crow Looked at Me is Elverum's best-selling record and is considered among his most important works.
 It became one of the most praised albums of 2017, appearing on many best-of lists for the year and decade.
 His following albums, Now Only (2018) and Lost Wisdom pt.
 2 (2019), further detail and examine Castrée's illness and death.